Skip to main content

 The groundwater standards for chlorodifluoromethane were adopted in Cycle 9 (2010).

 Chlorodifluoromethane is a type of Freon gas.
 Before the 1970s, it was used as coolant in refrigeration and air conditioning.
-Animal studies have shown that high levels of chlorodifluoromethane can affect kidney weight, adrenal gland weight, pituitary gland weight, and cause eye deformities in unborn rats.
+Studies have shown that exposure to high levels of chlorodifluoromethane can affect weight of some organs and impact eye development.

 Chloroethane